-1.4.3 Full Volume Development
+1.3.3 Full Volume Development

-In the spring and summer of 2003 additional material (introduction, guidelines and outcomes, software engineering background, etc.) was included with the SEEK and the curriculum components to construct a full draft of the CCSE volume.
-The first review of the draft CCSE volume was carried out at the Second Summit on Software Engineering Education held at ICSE 2003 [Thompson 2003].
-The Steering Committee used input from the Summit and other informal review to produce the first "public" draft of the full CCSE volume, which was submitted for public review from July 2003 to September of 2003.
+In the spring and summer of 2003 additional material (introduction, guidelines and outcomes, software engineering background, etc.) was included with the SEEK and the curriculum components to construct a full draft of the SE2004 volume.
+The first review of the draft SE2004 volume was carried out at the Second Summit on Software Engineering Education held at ICSE 2003 [Thompson 2003].
+The Steering Committee used input from the Summit and other informal reviews to produce the first public draft of the full SE2004 volume, which was submitted for review from July 2003 to September of 2003.
 Also, the draft was reviewed and commented on by the ACM Education Board and the IEEE-CS Educational Activities Board.

-Reviewer comments and further work by the Steering Committee resulted in the current draft of the CCSE volume.
+Reviewer comments and further work by the Steering Committee resulted in the current final version of the SE2004 volume.

-1.5 Structure of the Volume
+1.4 Structure of the Volume

-Chapter 2 presents the guiding principles behind the development of this document.
+Chapter 2 discusses the nature of software engineering as a discipline, depicting some of the history of software engineering education, and explaining how these elements have influenced the recommendations in this document.
+Chapter 3 presents the guiding principles behind the development of this document.
 These principles were adapted from those originally articulated by the CC2001 Task Force as they began work on what became the CCCS volume.
-Chapter 3 discusses the nature of software engineering as a discipline, describes some of the history of software engineering education, and explains how these elements have influenced the recommendations in this document.
-Chapter 4 provides the description of what every SE graduate should know.
-It presents the body of Software Engineering Education Knowledge (the SEEK) that underlies the curriculum guidelines and designs presented in Chapters 5 and 6, respectively.
-Chapter 7 discusses adaptation of the curriculum recommendation in Chapter 6 to alternative environments.
+Chapter 3 also provides the description of what every SE graduate should know.
+Chapter 4 presents the body of Software Engineering Education Knowledge (the SEEK) that underlies the curriculum guidelines and educational program designs presented in Chapters 5 and 6, respectively.
+Chapter 7 discusses adaptation of the curriculum recommendations in Chapter 6 to alternative environments.
 Finally, Chapter 8 addresses various curriculum implementation challenges and also considers assessment approaches.